 At its heart, SEF provides a comprehensive source of learning through sharing.
 The group ‘thinks-and-links’ policy into practice and collectively exchanges ideas to improve teaching and leadership across the city.
 SEF also provides valuable personal support for its members.

 SEF makes a strong contribution to the educational profile of Southampton and Hampshire, and our group is highly regarded by local and regional leaders.
-We are current partners with the Institute for Group Analysis (IGA) who challenge our thinking and deepen understanding across our diverse group through a psychotherapeutic lens.
+Over the past three years, we have worked with the Institute for Group Analysis (IGA) who challenged our thinking and deepened understanding across our diverse group through a psychotherapeutic lens.
 Psychotherapy is one of the most valuable (and misunderstood) inventions of the last hundred years.
 It has an exceptional power to improve emotional intelligence and relationships and assist in mining our professional potential.
-This approach offers Southampton leaders the edge in managing themselves in a rapidly changing education sector.
+This approach offered Southampton leaders the edge in managing themselves in a rapidly changing education sector.

 SEF has a central core of senior and subject leaders who drive collaboration and key priorities through regular network activities.
-These groups are led by Kali Warwick (Chair of the Operational Group) and Jill Lueddeke (SEF Coordinator) respectively.
+These groups are led by Kali Warwick (Chair of the Operational Group) and Jill Lueddeke (SEF Network Coordinator) respectively.
 SEF ensures its direction is equally relevant to colleges by ensuring the Executive Vice Chair role is fulfilled by a city Principal- currently Alex Scott (Principal of Itchen College).

 SEF’s values of deep trust and rich support are a valuable asset to Southampton and the group’s work through COVID-19 is a testament to our commitment to do whatever it takes for our young people.
 Priorities for 2021/22 include curriculum development and working together to further improve standards across all settings.